IntersectMBO/cardano-formal-specifications/README.md

 implementations/test oracles usually in Haskell).
-While aiming to stay as close as possible to the style for the reader we now write our specifications in Agda and generate both the readable PDF and the executable specifations from the Agda source code.
-This gives us the benefit of type checking our definitions, using the executable specifations for conformance testing and also the ability to prove properties about the design and have these formally verified.
+While aiming to stay as close as possible to the style for the reader we now write our specifications in Agda and generate both the readable PDF and the executable specifications from the Agda source code.
+This gives us the benefit of type checking our definitions, using the executable specifications for conformance testing and also the ability to prove properties about the design and have these formally verified.

 ## Plutus specifications